Plumsail/documents-docs/source/user-guide/processes/examples/fill-in-pdf-from-smartsheet-rows-and-forms.rst

 Auto-fill in PDF forms with Smartsheet data
 ===========================================

-.. title:: Generate PDF when a new record is added to Smartsheet
+.. title:: How to generate PDF when a new record is added to Smartsheet

 .. meta::
    :description: Automate document workflow with Smartsheet and Plumsail Documents in Zapier